saidabdul80/INIGMap/README.md

 NigIMap is an interactive map of Nigeria that can be added to a web page.

 ## Features:
-- can add pin to locate a capital
+- Can add pin to locate a capital
+- Custom hoverable state content
-- hover
+- Custom On hover background color
-- clickable
-- outline
+- Clickable to set target location
+- Change State Outline color
-- dynamic title, description for states
+- Dynamic title, description for states
-- url links
+- URL links
-- html tags for states description on hover
+- HTML tags for states description on hover

 ## DOCUMENTATION